Choosing Marine Speakers

 Since salt air is the main environmental problem, waterproof or marine-rated water-resistant speakers should be used below decks as well as in the cockpit.
 Water-resistant speakers are made with polypropylene cones, neoprene rubber surrounds, corrosion-resistant metal parts and UV-tolerant plastic components.

-Ingress-protection (IP) rated: many speakers from Fusion and Sony are rated IPX5 (protected against low-pressure jets of water from all directions).
-Poly-planar marine speakers and sub are rated IP65 and rated to pass an ASTM 600-hour salt spray test, and designed for permanent outdoor mounting in the saltwater environment.
+Ingress-protection (IP) rated: Many speakers from Fusion and Sony are rated IPX5 (protected against low-pressure jets of water from all directions).
+Poly-planar marine speakers are rated IP65 and rated to pass an ASTM 600-hour salt spray test, and designed for permanent outdoor mounting in the saltwater environment.

 Magnetic compasses have their needles pulled off magnetic North by nearby magnets from motors, unshielded cables and audio speakers.
-If you are installing a speaker close to your compass, look for speakers with magnetic shielding.
+If you are installing a speaker close to your compass—either a magnetic or electronic compass—look for speakers with magnetic shielding.

 Big speakers (8" diameter or larger) that have only one job—attacking your eardrums with massive bass.
 We offer several styles in the most popular size, with a 10" woofer cone.